rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 ## Alcohol, Drugs, Medication, and Other Mind-Altering Substances

-No person may enter or use the makerspace if they are under the influence of alcohol, drugs, and/or other mind-altering substances.
+No person may enter or use the makerspace if they are under the influence of alcohol, drugs, and/or other mind-altering substances that may impair their ability to safely and properly operate equipment.

 Makers who are taking or have recently taken prescription medication should consult their prescribing healthcare practitioner to determine if it is safe and proper for them to be near and/or operating the equipment found in the makerspace.